-The operating objectives for Ms. Swan for 2017 are as follows:
+The operating objectives for Ms. Swan for 2018 were as follows:

-- Meet/exceed growth rate of gross profit of certain competitors - Develop diverse leadership that strengthens our capabilities - Develop an organic growth strategy for several of our brands in order to accelerate performance - Collaborate with the CEO to map out the evolution of the Company's business model and strategy - Accelerate scalable innovation within ManpowerGroup
+- · Meet/exceed growth rate of gross profit of certain competitors - Develop and execute on value and share strategy for several of our brands - Collaborate with the CEO to map out the evolution of the Company's business model and strategy - Develop strategy to enhance efficiencies for clients and associates

-The Committee determined that Ms. Swan earned a cash incentive award for 2017 between target and outstanding for EPS and ROIC.
+The Committee determined that Ms. Swan earned a cash incentive award between threshold and target for 2018 for both EPS and ROIC.
 The Committee also approved an incentive award to Ms. Swan based on its determination of the level of performance towards achievement of her operating objectives.
-Based on these accomplishments, the Committee determined to pay the 2017 award to Ms. Swan as follows:
+Based on these accomplishments, the Committee determined to pay the 2018 award to Ms. Swan as follows:

-Target Award Actual Award EVP, Global Strategy and Talent \$457,500 \$546,682
+Target Award Actual Award EVP, Global Strategy and Talent \$457,500 \$330,000